IMFSE

 2. When applications are open, fill out and submit the application form prior to the set deadlines.

-3. Have all the necessary documents (including legalisations) ready to complete your application.
+3. Have all the necessary documents ready to complete your application.

 Checklist of documents